fabiand/myInstanceTypes/README.md

 $ kubectl kustomize prod
 ```

-# Deploy to cluster with argo on OpenShift
+# Deploy to cluster with Argo on OpenShift
-## 1. Install OpenShift GitOps Operator

-Using the regular OperatorHub workflow.

-## 2. Enable Argo in a namespace
+The file [dev-app.yaml](dev-app.yaml) is an Argo Application
+definition.
+Submitting this file to an Argo enabled cluster will
+automate the whole deplpoyment.

 > **Note**
 > The yaml below assumes the namespace `fabiand`
 > Adjust the yaml if you want to deploy the custom ITs elsewhere

+## 1. Install OpenShift GitOps Operator and

+1. Install OpenShift GitOps using the regular OperatorHub workflow
+2. Enable Argo in a namespace by creating an `ArgoCD` object
+   (Use the Operator UI to do this)

+## 2. Deploy the `dev instanceTypes` "App"

 ```
+# Deploy the small app:
-$ oc apply -f dev-app.yaml
+$ oc apply -n fabiand -f dev-app.yaml application.argoproj.io/dev-instancetypes-app created
 ```

+That's it.
+Argo CD will pick up the new app, and start deploying it
+immediately.

 ## 3. Verify deployment of custom instanceTypes